 The United States of America is projected to be a “majority-minority” country by the year 2050 or sooner.
 Diversity and social mobility are among our country’s greatest assets in engaging the rest of the world.
 It is imperative, therefore, that international affairs institutions of the United States reflect the diversity of America.
 The Elliott School of International Affairs is committed to reflecting this diversity.

 Fostering a welcoming and inclusive community is a core value of the Elliott School.
-To this end, we are committed to attracting and supporting students, faculty, and staff from diverse backgrounds and experiences, for example, based on race, gender, socio-economic status, age, sexual orientation and identity, religion, nationality, culture, ideas (including political perspectives), differences in ability, and methods.
+To this end, we are committed to attracting and supporting students, faculty, and staff from diverse backgrounds and experiences, for example, based on race, gender, socio-economic status, age, sexual orientation and identity, ability, religion, nationality, culture, ideas and worldviews (including political perspectives), and methods.